Waffleer/Tournament-Discord-Bot/README.md

   	   - string dict must have " not '

-# Discord Commands

-	!createTeamChannels

-		- creates a channel for each team

-			- general text

-			- vibes vc

-			- match vc

 # To Do:

-    - add role to player data structure  -- finished, need to validate

 	- add a record system for wins and losses

-	- have bot create channels for each team

-		- can create channels - **fin**

-		- adds permissions to channels

 	- adds team roles to players on a team

-	- need to add authorized channels as well as the checks for them in discord bot

-	- add secondary checks to see if channel is authorized to use a secondary command

-		- could add server config to disable this and make all channels viable for secondary commands

-	- add check in every method that sees if server file structure is made and makes it if it isn't

-	- how to use bot commands

-	- instructions on how to use bot

 	- add failsafes for every method